CoinJump/coinjump.community/README.md

 A fresh database with some basic info;

 ```
-$ php artisan migrate:refresh --seed
+$ php artisan migrate:fresh --seed
 ```

 The Laravel scheduler to fetch all available coins, get their prices & detect price jumps.
+Run this every minute.

 ```
 $ php artisan schedule:run
 ```

-If you'd prefer to run the schedule manually, it involves these 3 tasks.
-Run these in this order too, to first fetch all available coins, update their prices & detect price jumps.
+If you'd prefer to run the schedule manually, it involves these 2 tasks.
+Run these in this order too, to first fetch all available coins & update their prices.
+The second to detect price jumps.

 ```
-$ php artisan coin:get-new-coins
 $ php artisan coin:get-prices
 $ php artisan coin:detect-price-jumps
 ```